How to Change Your Name After Your Wedding

 1) Marriage Certificate - Your marriage certificate is the first step in processing your official name change.
 You can get this from the county you filed your marriage license in, but be prepared to wait for several weeks (sometimes up to two months) after your wedding before you actually receive it.

-2) Social Security - Once you have your marriage certificate in hand, you'll need to fill out an application for a new social security card and speak with a clerk at your local social security administration office.
+2) Social Security - Once you have your marriage certificate in hand, you'll need to fill out an application for a new social security card and speak with a clerk at your local social security administration office (if you live in the Twin Cities metro area, it's located at 1811 Chicago Avenue, Suite 2, Minneapolis, MN 55404 and it's open 9am - 4pm).
 If you have already established your U.S. citizenship with the social security administration, you just need to bring your marriage certificate and a U.S. driver's license with you, but I always err on the side of caution and recommend bringing more documents, like your birth certificate, your passport (if you have one), and at least one other form of photo identification (like a current employee or student ID).
 Just be sure you're bringing original certified copies of all of these documents; photocopies (even if they are notarized) will not be accepted.
-Also, be prepared to wait for anywhere between 1 and 4 hours and bring something to keep yourself entertained.
+I recommend arriving about half an hour before they open to minimize long wait times, but in any case, be prepared to wait for anywhere between 1 and 4 hours and bring something to keep yourself entertained.
+Your new social security card should arrive within 10 days.

 3) Driver's License / REAL ID - Once you've received your shiny new social security card, you can head to your local DMV/DVS office and apply for a Driver's License or REAL ID.
 Just like with the social security card, I recommend bringing more documents to this than you think you need.
 At the very least, you'll need your birth certificate, marriage certificate, social security card, and current driver's license.
 For a REAL ID, things get more complicated and you'll need at least two documents proving residency in your state.
 Click here for a full list of accepted documents in Minnesota.
 After submitting your application, be prepared to wait, especially for a REAL ID and especially in Minnesota, which is notorious for taking a long time to process these requests (sometimes up to six months!!).

 4) Bank Accounts - The final step of the big four is to change your names on all of your bank accounts.
 It's a pretty quick and simple step as long as you pay attention to your bank's requirements for what you need to bring in before you go.
-Also, if you are starting joint accounts with your new spouse, you'll both need to be present to meet with a banker.
+Be sure to request new checks, debit cards, and credit cards in addition to just changing your name on the account.
+Also, if you are starting joint accounts with your new spouse, you'll likely both need to be present to meet with a banker.

 All The Other Stuff